keezel-co/portunus_docker/README.md

 And wgpt should be accesible at ports:
 --------------------------------------

- - 2080: Plain HTTP: Control panel.
+ - 1443: HTTPS: Main API
- - 2443: HTTPS: Register API.
+ - 2443: HTTPS: Config deliverer API
- - 3443: HTTPS using ssl client certificate: Data download API.